 Whether you live in New Jersey or live out of state and have a family court case about child custody, child support and so forth, we can help you whether you are close by or live in Florida, Virginia or any other state and have a New Jersey Family Court case.
 As Jersey City child custody lawyers, we represent parents from throughout the country because of the transient nature of Jersey City and Hoboken, New Jersey.

 When parents cannot agree on simple things in life, they usually cannot agree on how or who should be the primary parent in the child’s life and/or how much parenting time each parent should have.
 These issues are never easy to tackle as in most family law cases, there is no smoking gun to prove your case.
 You need to present your case accordingly in family court to:

 In these disputes, the court offers mediation to try and resolve the issues at hand.
 This option is available early on in the case and can be extremely useful to individuals but again, cases where the anger toward each party is present and/or the truth is blurred, mediation will not get the job done.
-The statute in New Jersey that governs child custody determinations is: N.J.S.A 9:2-4f.
+The statute in New Jersey that governs child custody determinations is N.J.S.A 9:2-4f.

 When issues like this and other issues such as anger, inability to control a person’s behavior, risky behavior and so on appear, your attorney should seek that the person seeking more time be mentally evaluated by a neutral professional.
-Furthermore this neutral person should write a best interests report that can be used in court where the expert will testify as to how they reached their conclusion.
+Furthermore, this neutral person should write a best interests report that can be used in court where the expert will testify as to how they reached their conclusion.
 This report is not the final test for the Court but it is a major consideration for the Judge in determining what should be done next.
 The expert witness is offering a suggestion to the Court and is not dispositive but the Judge could give that testimony a lot of weight.

 Family issues, especially custody can get very ugly and difficult.
 New Jersey Family law and child custody attorney Santo Artusa has the experience and care to represent people who take these cases very seriously.
-These matters are very hard to simple work on and forget.
+These matters are very hard to simply work on and forget.
 It is important to work with a lawyer who represents your interests as if it was his or her case and family.
 New Jersey Family Attorney Santo Artusa does.
-If you seek professional representation in child custody, divorce, child support and other family law issues, contact the Artusa Law Firm today on 973-337-9643.
+If you seek professional representation in child custody, divorce, child support, and other family law issues, contact the Artusa Law Firm today at (973) 337-9643 or request a consultation online.
 To view all of the legal services we offer, visit: Artusa Law Firm of New Jersey.